imruljubair/byhand/README.md

 Release downloads include `SHA256SUMS`; the installer verifies the archive before extracting or installing it.

+Version 0.5.0 adds the complete formula-driven Excel pipeline, including full-pipeline export when `--step` is omitted and source-level release switches for Ollama, local GGUF, and remote GGUF inputs.
 Version 0.4.3 shows the byhand welcome logo after successful interactive installs and updates.
 Version 0.4.2 added the same welcome screen when `byhand` is launched without a subcommand.
 Version 0.4.1 lets verified self-updates request administrator permission for the final installation into root-owned locations.
 Version 0.4.0 added Full and Side HTML Operation Explainer layouts and replaced the learned-weight border marker with an embedded hollow diamond.
-Terminal and HTML output remain enabled for the Llama visualization family across Ollama, local, and remote sources.
+Terminal, HTML, and Excel output are enabled for the Llama visualization family across Ollama, local, and remote sources.
 Other engine-supported model families will be enabled gradually in later tested releases.